pranshuk17/bank-management-system/README.md

 # bank-management-system
 The Bank Management System in C++ manages two types of accounts: savings and current.
 It uses class inheritance to structure the program, with the account class serving as the base class.
-The account class contains three private member variables: name, accno, and atype, and it includes two member functions: getAccountDetails() for user input and displayDetails() for outputting account information.
+The account class contains three private member variables: name, accno, and atype, and it includes two member functions: getAccountDetails() for user input and displayDetails() for outputting account information. rom the account class, two derived classes are implemented: current_account and saving_account.
+Each derived class adds specific functionality for managing respective account types.
+The current_account class introduces a private member variable balance and implements three member functions: c_deposit() for deposits, c_withdraw() for withdrawals, and c_display() for displaying the current balance.

+Similarly, the saving_account class features a private member variable sav_balance and three corresponding member functions: s_deposit() for deposits, s_withdraw() for withdrawals, and s_display() for displaying the savings balance.

+Upon execution, the program prompts the user to specify the type of account they wish to manage.
+Based on the user's input, it instantiates an object of either the current_account or saving_account class.
+This object is then used to perform various operations such as depositing money, withdrawing funds, and checking the account balance, utilizing the functions specific to the selected account type.

+By leveraging class inheritance, the Bank Management System effectively organizes common attributes and functions within the base account class, while extending specific features to the derived current_account and saving_account classes.
+This structure enhances code reusability and maintainability, making the program efficient and easier to manage.